johan--/ruby_tutorial_projects/sample_app/README.md

 * Write an integration test for all the layout links, including the proper behavior for logged-in and non-logged-in users.
 Hint: Add to the test in Listing 5.25 using the log_in_as helper.
-* Remove the duplicated form code by refactoring the new.html.erb and edit.html.erb views to use the partial in Listing 9.60.
-Note that you will have to pass the form variable f explicitly as a local variable, as shown in Listing 9.61.

 ### Chapter 10:
 * Write an integration test for the expired password reset branch in Listing